 If you like, use additional terms to search for a specific type of image.

-A clip art filter will help you find simple images that work well for pixel art.
+This can help you find simple images that work well for pixel art.

-View the image in preview mode
+View the image in preview mode.

-and then open the image in a new browser tab.
+And open the image in a new browser tab.

 This way you can look at your sample image for guidance.

 Now, it's your turn:resize all cells in your spreadsheet to form a grid,search for spreadsheet pixel art,customize your search and filter your results if needed,and open your selected image in a new browser tab.